Wilson Auditory Brainstem Implant Program

 Our team is comprised of pediatric and adult skull base surgeons, audiologists, neurologists, and scientists from Mass.
 Eye and Ear and Mass General.
 We provide audiologic, medical, and surgical support (including hearing aids, cochlear implants, and auditory brainstem implants) for patients who have Neurofibromatosis Type 2 (NF2).
 Many of our patients are seen both in the NF clinic at Mass General as well as at Mass.
 Eye and Ear.

 We also care for infants, children, and adults who do not have NF2, but have deafness from conditions that do not allow for successful cochlear implant surgery.
 These patients may have severe congenital malformation of the inner ear (no hearing nerve or cochlea), scarring of both inner ears due to infection or meningitis, otosclerosis, injury to the hearing nerve or inner ear from a severe skull fracture, or auditory neuropathy/dyssynchrony (AN/AD).

-Daniel J. Lee, M.D., FACS
+Daniel J. Lee, MD, FACS

-Director, Pediatric Ear, Hearing, and Balance Center, Massachusetts Eye and Ear Infirmary
+Director, Pediatric Ear, Hearing, and Balance Center

 Director, Wilson Auditory Brainstem Implant Program

-Above: The three sets of images demonstrate the auditory brainstem implant system that is currently approved for use in the U.S. by the FDA.
+Above: The three sets of images demonstrate the auditory brainstem implant system that is currently regulated for use in the US by the FDA.
 It resembles the cochlear implant except that the electrode is a flat paddle that is placed on the cochlear nucleus of the auditory brainstem to provide hearing sensations to the pediatric and adult ABI recipient.
 Candidates for the ABI are deaf and cannot receive the cochlear implant due to injury or absent auditory nerve or cochlea.